-Sky Blue Designs is a small, fashion jewelry studio located in San Jose, California.
-Each piece of our fun and whimsical jewelry is handmade with love!
-Our popular teeny tiny Peruvian ceramic animal and figure earrings have been featured by the Primate Education Network in the San Francisco Bay Area.
-Over the past four years we attended many art and wine festivals, including those in Campbell, Sunnyvale, Fremont, Los Gatos, Los Altos, Mountain View, Danville, Suisun City, Fairfield, and more.
-We specialize in jewelry made with Swarovski crystals, Czech glass, Peruvian ceramic, and Lampwork beads from the USA and around the world.
+Sky Blue Designs is a small, fashion jewelry studio founded in San Jose, California in 2003 and now is located in Newtown, Connecticut.
+Each piece of our fun and fashionable jewelry is handmade by Nicole Powers with love!
+Over the years we attended many art and wine festivals in the San Francisco Bay Area and hope to join festivals here in Connecticut in 2021.
+We specialize in jewelry made with Swarovski crystals, Czech glass, Peruvian ceramic, and Lampwork glass beads from the USA and around the world.

 About the Artist